College Readiness and Developmental Education

 Know your Scores!

 Whether you enter college immediately following high school or years later, you may need to brush up on your academic skills.
 Taking the Post-secondary Education Readiness Test (PERT) helps you better understand your current academic level in three different areas: math, reading, and writing.
 Your PERT score helps you decide if you should choose a developmental option to help prepare you for college-level courses.
 Most students must take the PERT prior to registering for courses, but new Florida legislation (2013) created an “exempt” status for some students.
-Take the personal snapshot to determine if you qualify for the exemption and whether or not exercising the exemption is a good idea for you: Personal Snapshot.

 Regardless of your status, knowing your PERT score is a great tool to help you choose your courses!